TrueAbastien/Empire-GameModeManager-Wiki/doc/GlassMade.md

 # GlassMade, every hit kills you.

-Whenever you take damage, you automatically die.
-That simple.
+* Whenever you take damage, you automatically die (that simple).

 ---

-*latest update on 17th of August 2020*
+*latest update on 22nd of August 2020*